dpalwallet/DPalWallet/README.md

 ## Install
 [![Chrome Extension](https://www.google.com/chrome/static/images/chrome-logo.svg)](https://996.icu)

-__Attention:__ Edge extension comming soon
+__Stay tune:__ Microsoft Edge extension comming soon

 ## Description

 A crypto wallet only for Doge Coin

-A browser based wallet extension to interact with the Doge blockchain.
-User can tip Doge and use Doge in only one click action.
+A browser extension based wallet to interact with the Doge blockchain.
+User can tip Doge and use Doge easily

 DPal store the phrase in locally and won't record the private key in the server.

-So your doge is your doge, but keep the phrase safe in your own way it's necessary.
+So your Doge is your Doge, but keep the phrase(12 words) safe in your own way it's necessary.
 Your can use your own Phrase
 recovery the wallet at any time.

 * user using dpal wallet is easy to tip to any one.